ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 The full node bootstrap is a long process and as time goes by, it gets longer and longer since more and more containers are accepted.
-We mentioned above that our node needs to recreate the chain full state locally.
+We mentioned above that our node needs to build the full chain state locally.
 Downloading and executing all containers is one way to get that full state But not the only one.

 Starting from [AvalancheGo version 1.7.11](https://github.com/ava-labs/avalanchego/releases/tag/v1.7.11), our node can use state sync to drastically cut down C-chain bootstrapping time.
-Instead of executing all blocks, state sync uses cryptographic techniques to download and verify just the state associated to the current frontier.
+Instead of executing all blocks, state sync uses cryptographic techniques to download and verify just the state associated with the current frontier.
 State synced nodes cannot serve every C-chain block ever accepted but they can safely get the full C-chain state needed to validate in a much smaller time.